ABEI-Energy/.github/profile/README.md

 # Hi there! 👋
 Welcome to the Abei Energy GitHub.
 Here you can find quite a few things.
 We think that the most of you will come for two things: either you want to see the cheatsheets or maybe you want to use the scripts.
 Maybe even you want to code some and add to the [repositories](https://docs.github.com/es/get-started/quickstart/github-glossary#repository).
 Here we explain to you how to make use of this.

 First thing you need to know is that there are various [teams](https://docs.github.com/es/get-started/quickstart/github-glossary#team) within this github _thing_.
 By default, you will be assigned to the general team ```@ABEI-Energy/general```.
 This team has only __reading__ permissions with some exceptions.
 You will be granted access to certain repos where you can **propose** changes, but those need to be approved by someone in another team.
 Like so, we allow and welcome everybody to participate and include their ideas without risking the files.

-If you are not about this, but you see something odd and want to raise your hand, read this [Opening a ticket](-If-you-don't-want-to-get-your-hands-dirty)
+If you need to enter a certain team other than the general one, read the [issues](-If-you-don't-want-to-get-your-hands-dirty) section.
+Go there as well if you see something odd and want to raise your hand.

 ## Wikis